mwchung24/SelfieGram/README.md

 ### Photo Detail

+The photo detail view opens up in a modal which provides the user with a larger 600x600 view of the image.
+The modal provides the user the ability to leave a comment, delete their own comments, like or unlike a photo, and delete their own uploaded photos.

 ![image of the photo details modal](docs/images/photodetail.png)

 ### Likes and Comments

+Photos on the photo feed along with photos displayed in the photo detail modal allows the user to add or delete comments or to like or unlike the photo.

 ![image of likes and comments](docs/images/likescomments.png)

 ### Follows

+Users can choose other accounts to follow.
+Once a user follows another account, the account's photos will be included in the user's photo feed sorted by creation time.
+Below is a followers modal that is opened when follower or following is clicked on a user profile.
+Directly inside of the modal a user can choose to follow or unfollow a particular account.

 ![image of the follower/following modals](docs/images/follows.png)

 ### Upload Photo

+Users can upload photos directly from this modal.
+This upload form provides users 2 choices to upload photos.
+The user can either click the choose file button and navigate to the image, or they can drag and drop the image directly into the upload photo modal.
+There is also a place where the user can write a caption for the photo.

 ![image of the photo upload modal](docs/images/photoupload.png)

 ### Edit Profile and Avatar

+The user can also change their avatar by clicking their profile picture on the user show page.
+The form is very similar to the photo upload form.
+When a user visits another user's show page, next to the user's username, there will be a follows button.
+When a user is on their own show page, then the follow button is replaced with a edit profile button which navigates the user to another page where they can edit their name, username, or bio.

 ![image of the edit profile page](docs/images/editprofile.png)
 ![image of the edit profile picture modal](docs/images/profilepicupload.png)